Rosacea Treatments in Charleston, SC | Réforme Dermatology & Aesthetics

 Erythematotelangiectatic

 This type of rosacea presents as tiny broken blood vessels beneath your skin’s surface.
-You’ll also experience flushing and redness focused in the center of your face and rough, scaly, or dry skin.
+You’ll also experience flushing and redness around your midface and rough, scaly, or dry skin.
 Your skin may also be highly sensitive, sting, burn, or appear swollen.

 Papulopustular

 This type of rosacea generally presents in middle-aged patients.
-It presents with oily skin with acne-like bumps that may be filled with pus and look like whiteheads.
-Your skin may also be hyper-sensitive, burn, and string.
+It causes oily skin with acne-like, pus-filled bumps that resemble whiteheads.
+Your skin may be hypersensitive, burn, and sting.
 Broken blood vessels may also appear along with raised patches of skin.

 Phymatous